1,000+ Opportunities

 Follow format and guidelines strictly; incomplete or misformatted applications will not be considered.
 Applicants should ensure confirmation of submission is received; otherwise, contact the grant manager.

-Based on current listing details, eligibility includes: Elementary, middle, and high school teachers, media specialists, counselors, or any combination of persons within a school setting in Georgia.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Elementary, middle, and high school teachers, media specialists, counselors, or any combination of persons within a school setting in Georgia.
+Confirm the full requirements in the official notice before applying.